 Nowadays, Chinese New Year goods are easily found all over Singapore.
-Despite that, many Singaporeans, Chinese and non-Chinese, still visit the Chinatown bazaar to soak in the festive ambience.
+Despite that, many Singaporeans, Chinese and non-Chinese, still visit the Chinatown bazaar, if only to soak in the festive ambience.
 On selected days, there are also street performances in and around the bazaar.
-Ask any Singaporean where to go within the country at the start of the year, and Chinatown would surely be at the top of the list.
+Ask any Singaporean where to go within the country at the start of the year, and Chinatown would surely be at the first suggestion.
 With so much to see and sample, it is certainly an event not to be missed.

 Besides Chinatown, Waterloo Street is also a centre of celebration during Chinese New Year in Singapore.
 While the festive market here is much smaller, it is equally popular because the area is next to the beloved Kwan Im Thong Hood Cho Temple (see below) and Bugis Street Market.
 There is also a popular shrine to Phra Phrom, or Thailand's revered Four-Face Buddha.
 Many shoppers take the opportunity to offer respects to Kwam Im and Phra Phrom when shopping for New Year festive goodies here.
 On Chinese New Year’s Eve, worshippers flocking to Kwan Im Thong Hood Cho Temple transform the area into one of liveliest hearts of celebration for the festival.